Singapore long hair ban: Ban

 The Singapore Government claimed that so-called hippies were negative influences for Singaporeans capable of "corrupting" their minds and "polluting" the country's society.
 Adopting an anti-hippy stance, the government introduced an official policy dissuading males from having long hair.
 In the first few years after the policy's introduction, the consequences for not abiding by it were already intrusive: long-haired males spotted by the police were forced to cut it short.
 In addition, should they have been civil servants, they were at risk of losing their livelihoods or, if lucky, receive a strict warning for "flouting discipline".
 Lastly, any male with long hair was automatically given the lowest priority at government facilities.
 Posters outside these places proclaimed, "Males with long hair will be attended to last".

-In 1976, long-haired men in Singapore who worked for the government started to get fined a sum of S$200.
+In 1976, long-haired men in Singapore who worked for the government began being fined a sum of S$200.
 The other possible consequences also remained.
-The ban also applied not just to the locals, but also the foreigners, visiting or working.
+The ban applied not only to locals, but also to visiting or working foreigners.
 It was officially lifted in the 1990s.